a-type/graphql-arangodb/README.md

 For a simple and small example, see the [example directory](./example).

 For a larger scale app that uses this library, check out my now-defunct startup idea [Toast](https://github.com/a-type/toast/tree/master/services/toast-core).
 The toast-core microservice (linked) drove the entire development of this library and almost every feature is utilized in that codebase.

+## Known Limitations

+- This library is not designed to run on the Foxx framework.
+Because Foxx code runs with direct database memory access, the concern of batching up queries is probably not as important, and designing for Foxx posed too many complexities to getting the library working.
+- Experimental features, like Relay support, have known shortcomings.
+See the documentation for those sections.
+- Writing database queries inside a GraphQL schema can be error prone!
+That's just a fact of life for the way this library is implemented.

 ## Table of Contents